fuankarion/Vision17/Lab4-HybridImages/Readme.md

 These images look different when viewed from far (or zoomed out), than when looking at close range.

-## Theory
+## Short Introduction

 *Hybrid images* are made from two images.
 A low pass filter is applied to one of them, and a high pass filter to the other.
 After merging the filtered images into a single image, from a close distance the high pass filtered image dominates; from a far away the low pass filtered one dominates.
 This effect works best when images are aligned and share slightly similar visual inforation.

 ## Exercise

-### Choose images
+### Start with good images

 The data folder (originally downloaded from [here](http://cs.brown.edu/courses/cs143/proj1/) ) contains several pairs of aligned images.
-Choose one pair, and read both images into matlab.
+Choose one pair, and load both images into matlab.

 ### Filtering

 Use [imfilter](http://www.mathworks.com/help/images/ref/imfilter.html) to apply a low pass filter to one image.
 For creating the high-pass filtered image, apply a low pass filter to it, and then subtract it from the original image.
 Mathematically: *Y = X - f(X)* , where *X* is the input image and *f* is the low pass filter.
 Note that this image will contain negative values.

-Look at the [fft](http://www.mathworks.com/help/matlab/ref/fft2.html) and [dct](http://www.mathworks.com/help/images/ref/dct2.html) transforms of
+You maight also looak at the [fft](http://www.mathworks.com/help/matlab/ref/fft2.html) and [dct](http://www.mathworks.com/help/images/ref/dct2.html) transforms to create the filtered images.

-- The original images
-- The filter
-- The filtered images

-### Summing the images
+### Creating a hybrid image

-The hybrid image is composed by adding the two filtered images.
-The full formula would be
+The hybrid image is created by adding the two filtered images:

 *H = f1(X1) + (X2 - f2(X2) )*